gpstar81/GPStar-proton-pack/OPERATION.md

 # Toggle Operation Modes

 There are two modes available which replicate movie or prop-accurate behaviors of the available toggle switches.
-This mode can be altered via an [EEPROM menu](OPERATION_EEPROM.md) and will affect the startup sequence for your Proton Pack and Neutrona Wand.
+These system modes can be altered via an [EEPROM menu](OPERATION_EEPROM.md) and will affect the startup sequence for your Proton Pack and Neutrona Wand.

+![](images/OperationNeutrona2.jpg)

 ## Super Hero Mode Operation Guide

-![](images/OperationNeutrona2.jpg)

-**Super Hero**: This is the default operation mode.
+***Super Hero***: This is the default operation mode.

-**Activate Toggle**
+### Activate Toggle

 - Activate toggle on the gun box turns on both the Proton Pack and Neutrona wand.
 	- The switch under the Proton Pack's Ion Arm does not need to be engaged for this to work.
 The switch under the Ion Arm will turn the cyclotron on.